davidfung/glox/README.md

 ## Testing

 Since Lox does not have error handling construct, most of the testings are just running valid Lox scripts (vm_test.go) to see if they crash without checking their output.

+## Debugging

+The following is the most common bugs:
+  - missing statement
+  - incorrect equality test

 ## Future Improvement